Minimax estimation for Varying Coefficient Model via Laguerre Series: Simulations Study

 \item We compute the averages of the errors over $n_0=1000$ repeated simulations by \be \widehat{\text{MISE}}=\frac{1}{n_0}\sum\limits_{i=1}^{n_0} \EE \left\| \hat{y_i}-y_i \right\|^2. \ee \item The proposed Laguerre methodology (GL-VCM) is compared to the Local Linear Kernel method (LL-VCM) (Fan and Zhang~(1999)) and the Nadaraya-Watson method (NW-VCM) (Park et al.~(2015)).
 To choose the bandwidth of each, cross-validation will be employed. \end{enumerate}

 Table 1 outlines the behavior of the MISE depending on the chosen test functions and M1, M2, and h.
 The M1, M2, and h that are listed represent averages of those choices over the 1000 simulation runs.
-As you can see, the MISE decreases as the sample size $n$ increases.
-In addition, the MISE is substantially lower for the proposed Generalized Laguerre approach compared to the two local kernel methods, demonstrating the Laguerre method's strength in estimating the functional effects in VCM when these effects are square-integrable on $[0, \infty)$.
+As you can see for the GL-VCM, the MISE decreases as the sample size $n$ increases.
+In addition, the MISE is substantially lower for the proposed GL-VCM approach compared to the two local kernel methods, demonstrating the Laguerre method's strength in estimating the functional effects in VCM when these effects are square-integrable on $[0, \infty)$.
 Furthermore, the choices M1 and M2 increase as $n$ increases, allowing the estimates to have higher resolution.
-This further increases the appeal of the method. \\ Figure 1 shows the plots of pairs of the actual functional coefficients $\beta_l(t)$, the shaded curves, versus the estimated ones (the bold curves) based on the three methods. ${\bf f}1$, ${\bf f}2$ and ${\bf f}3$ represent, respectively, $\beta_1(t)$, $\beta_2(t)$, and $\beta_3(t)$.
-As you can see, the proposed Laguerre approach shows the most accuracy compared to the other two kernel-based methods.
-The $\beta_1(t)$ was chosen to have a lower regularity, but still the Laguerre method does a very good job in detecting the detailed features of the functional coefficients.
+This further increases the appeal of the method. \\ Figure 1 shows the plots of pairs of the actual functional coefficients $\beta_l(t)$, the shaded curves, versus the estimated ones (the bold curves) based on the three methods. ${\bf f}1$, ${\bf f}2$ and ${\bf f}3$ represent, respectively, the test functions $\beta_1(t)$, $\beta_2(t)$, and $\beta_3(t)$.
+As you can see, the proposed GL-VCM approach shows the most accuracy compared to the other two kernel-based methods.
+The $\beta_1(t)$ was chosen to have a lower regularity, but still GL-VCM method does a very good job in detecting the detailed features of the functional coefficients.
 The $\beta_2(t)$ has the slowest rate of decay compared to $\beta_1(t)$ and $\beta_3(t)$, yet GL-VCM managed to estimate it with great accuracy while the other two methods failed.